dcodesdev/rustfinity.com/challenges/error-propagation/description.md

 Error propagation is a core concept in Rust that allows you to handle errors in a clean and structured way.
+Instead of having to handle each error manually on every step, you can easily use the `?` operator to propagate errors to a higher level so that they can be handled in a single place.

 In this challenge, you’ll use `io::Error` to represent potential issues when working with file I/O. This approach leverages Rust’s standard library for concise and idiomatic error handling.

+## Your Task

 Your task is to implement a function that reads integers from a file, computes their sum, and gracefully propagates any errors using the `?` operator.

-## Your Task

 Implement the function `sum_integers_from_file`:

 - Takes the file path as a parameter.
-- Reads the file line by line, assuming each line contains a single integer.
+- Reads the file line by line, assuming each line contains a single integer or invalid data.
 - Computes and returns the sum of all integers as a `Result<i32, io::Error>`.
 - Handles the following:
   - If the file cannot be opened, propagate the `io::Error`.